 There is no easy answer to this question, but one solution is to trace the lineage of mindfulness from early Eastern religions to its modern, secular presence in Western science.
 This article will cover the history of mindfulness; its roots in Hinduism and Buddhism, how it relates to yoga, and how it came to be popular in so many circles in the Western world.
 Finally, we will discuss the most relevant aspect of mindfulness for our purposes, which is how it fits into the field of positive psychology.

 This article contains:

-The History and Origins of Mindfulness
+The History of Mindfulness

 Mindfulness is a practice involved in various religious and secular traditions, from Hinduism and Buddhism to yoga and, more recently, non-religious meditation.
 People have been practicing mindfulness for thousands of years, whether by itself or as part of a larger tradition.
 This article will cover some of the Eastern traditions which have embraced mindfulness, as well as how it has become popular in the West.

 In general, it can be said that mindfulness was mostly popularized in the East by religious and spiritual institutions, while in the West its popularity can be traced to particular people and secular institutions.
 Of course, even the secular tradition of mindfulness in the West owes its roots to Eastern religion and even certain practitioners of Eastern religions.
 This is where any discussion of the history of mindfulness should begin.